IDAES/idaes-pse/docs/transformations/variable_replace.rst

 Usage
 -----

 There are three basic steps to using the variable replacement transformation.

-1) import anything from the ``idaes`` package; this will cause the IDAES plugins to be loaded.
-2) Use Pyomo's transformation factory with to create a variable replacement transformation object (e.g. ``rp = TransormationFactory("replace_variables")``.
-3) Call the transformation object's ``apply_to()`` method to apply the transformation.
+  1. Import anything from the ``idaes`` package; this will cause the IDAES plugins to be loaded.
+  2. Use Pyomo's transformation factory with to create a variable replacement transformation object (e.g.
+     ``rp = TransformationFactory("replace_variables")``.
+  3. Call the transformation object's ``apply_to()`` method to apply the transformation.

 The ``apply_to(instance, substitute)`` method takes two arguments ``instance`` and ``substitute``.
 The instance argument is a model or block to apply the transformation